cplett/cplett.github.io/page/xtb/3-geometry-optimization.md

 You can check the structure during geometry optimization by visualizing the **xtbopt.log** file that can directly be opened with, **e.g.**, molden.

 The maximum number of geometry optimization cycles is determined automatically at runtime, but it is maximum 10000 cycles.
 This can be adjusted by the **--cycles <INTEGER>** keyword.
 The treshold for converging the geometry optimization can be set by providing a level after the optimization flag (**--opt <level>**).
 More information and possible levels can be found at the [documentation](https://xtb-docs.readthedocs.io/en/latest/optimization.html).

+## Constraining and Fixing
+With an additional **xtb** input file it is possible to constrain certain